Sirius902/gcfeeder/README.md

 ## Themes

-To customize the theme of the input viewer, put a `color.glsl` according to the specification in the same directory as the executable.
+To customize the theme of the input viewer, put a `color.frag` according to the specification in the same directory as the executable.
-The default theme can be found at `src/viewer/shader/color.glsl`.
+The default theme can be found at `src/viewer/shader/color.frag`.
 Other themes can be found in `theme`.

 ## Notes
 * libusb does not allow more than one process to interface with a device at a time, so, the feeder may not be active when using Dolphin's passthrough.